Listen to this article

 Lampante virgin oil can be used for industrial purposes, or refined to make it edible.

-This is where we begin to see some confusion among consumers, as there is a commercial category for just "olive oil", sometimes with surnames such as soft or intense.
+This is where we begin to see some confusion among consumers, as there is a commercial category for just "olive oil", sometimes with labeled as soft or intense.

 It actually contains a blend of virgin olive oil with refined oils obtained from defective oils (lampante) by chemical or thermal processes with a degree of acidity of 1.5% maximum.